Privileged Access Management Integration

 Privileged Access Management (PAM) solutions eliminate the need for hard-coded application credentials embedded in applications, scripts, or configuration files, and allow highly sensitive passwords to be centrally stored, logged, and managed within the Vault.
 This unique approach enables organizations to comply with internal and regulatory compliance requirements of periodic password replacement, and monitor and audit privileged access across all systems, databases, and applications.

-PAM solutions help provide secure privileged access to critical assets like database and hosts by centrally managing account passwords.
+PAM solutions help provide secure privileged access to critical assets including database and hosts by centrally managing account passwords.
 PAM solutions provide access rules for both privileged and non-privileged accounts to control who can use those accounts to log on to your assets.
 As Enterprise Manager (EM) customers incorporate different PAM providers like CyberArk, Centrify, HashiCorp, Oracle Key Vault, etc. Now, we have an extensible Enterprise Manager credential framework that is integrated with PAM providers.
 This integration allows you to perform tasks such as active database management, database patching, and running host commands in a manner that is compliant with security compliance policies.

 -